menu

 Overview

 Cincinnati is a tiny city located in the state of Iowa.
 With a population of 283 people and just one neighborhood, Cincinnati is the 421st largest community in Iowa.
-Cincinnati has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Cincinnati has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Cincinnati is generally considered to be a blue-collar town.
-51.96% of the Cincinnati workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Cincinnati, you'll notice that it is more blue-collar than most other communities in America.
+51.96% of Cincinnati’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Cincinnati is a city of construction workers and builders, service providers, and professionals.
 There are especially a lot of people living in Cincinnati who work in healthcare (13.73%), healthcare suport services (6.86%), and maintenance occupations (5.88%).

 Setting & Lifestyle